First Martyrs of the See of Rome

 After the Footsteps of Christ

 The Christian faith has been widespread for 2,000 years now.
-From the mission of the Apostles, it has grown into a worldwide community, one in faith in the Lord Jesus Christ.
+Since the mission of the Apostles, it has grown into a worldwide community of faith in the Lord Jesus Christ.
 However, Christianity did not tread a smooth path leading to the present time.
 It has gone through difficulties and challenges.

 A decade later, in the year 64, a huge fire consumed large sections of Rome.
 The emperor of the Roman Empire then was Nero.
 Rumors blamed the tragedy on Nero, who wanted to enlarge his palace.
 Nero blamed the Christians, who were then a growing “radical” sect in Rome, for the conflagration of the city.